|Tim Roufs||extended search|

 Boarding School Days(1)

-There were groups.(3) The relatives -- son-in-laws, daughter-in-laws -- came along with the canoes when they traveled in groups.
-And if they were alone somewhere, they knew where their relatives were.
+There were We pretty much stayed in groups.(3) The relatives -- son-in-laws, daughter-in-laws -- came along with the canoes when they we traveled in groups.
+And even if they a smaller group were alone somewhere, they knew where their relatives were.
 Sometimes they'd join them.
 Maybe the relatives were near, or had a little log house in the area.

-As I remember way back when I was four, before I was six years old, I commenced to pickup my memory.
+As I remember way back when I was about four -- before I was six years old -- I commenced to pickup my memory.
 I wanted to go to school, just the same as the others.
 We had government schools.
 The government schools were cutting in, and the boys would go to school.
 I had a sister that was old enough to go to school.
 She was older than I am and didn't want to go to school, but I wanted to go to these government schools.

-So I went to school right here in Ball Club.(6) I walked from Mississippi down there, two miles and a half, to the public school in Ball Club.
-We lived at the fork,(7) on the Cass County side, and I walked up here to school.
+So I went to school right here in Ball Club.(6) I walked from Mississippi down there by the fork, two miles and a half, to the public school in Ball Club.
+We lived at the fork,(7) on the Cass County side, and I walked up here to school in Ball Club.
 It was a foreign school . . .
 I suppose it was a public school.
 I don't think I ever completed the year at Ball Club, because the winter was so rough.
 It was hard with the cold and snow. xxx???xxx

 But If we had it a little rough at the Ball Club school, we never noticed.
 Now, boy, I think of these school buses.
 Why I had to walk in the cold, through the snow, breaking road.
 I had a poor chance to go to a public school.
 I might as well say that we were pretty near froze out in cold mornings on the cold days going to school in Ball Club.